linas/i370-bigfoot/docker/i370-bigfoot/scripts/README.md

 ```
 telnet localhost 3270
 ```

+The telnet menu cn be accessed at any time with ctrl-].

 ## Build the elf-stripper tool
 In a third window, build the elf-stripper tool.
 This is needed by all